 Cost per Round

-Each .22 LR cartridge costs about 10 cents when each .270 Winchester (an appropriate deer cartridge for youth) cost about $1.20 each time the trigger is pulled.
+Each time you pull the trigger a .22 LR cartridge costs about 10 cents vs a .270 Winchester (an appropriate deer cartridge for youth) cost about $1.20.
 You can shoot a lot of .22s for the cost of a box of .270s.
 To make that perfect form a habit it must be practiced and practiced a lot.
 Today when I take a shot, my head is clear of all thought, stance, breath control, sight picture, hand and finger placement, finger squeeze is all a part of me and it is a part of me because of the tens of thousands of rounds of .22s I have shot.
 There is an ingot of brass that is now a tool in our shop, many a camper have used it to disassemble their ammo when learning how to reload ammo.
 That block weighs an impressive several pounds.
-That block is all of the trash bags of .22 LR brass I collected from our home shooting range that I melted down when in high school shop at age 17.
+That block is all of the trash bags of .22 LR brass I collected from our home shooting range that I melted down when in our high school shop at age-17.
 One day I will have the students calculate out how many .22 LR cases were melted down to make that ingot.

 Lack of Recoil

-The .22 LR is fairly quiet and when shooting in our little range in the redwood forest the trees absorbed the sound of the kids shooting the .22s and could not be heard less than 100 yards away using standard velocity rounds.
-When I was a kid in high school I set up a bullet trap in the garage in our track home in Placentia with a little bit of simple and inexpensive sound proofing shooting low velocity .22s I could shoot in our home and the neighbors 25 feet away could not hear it.
+The .22 LR cartages are quiet and when shooting in our little range in the redwood forest the trees absorbed the sound of the kids shooting these and could not be heard less than 100 yards away using standard velocity rounds.
+When I was a kid in high school I set up a bullet trap in the garage in our track home with a little bit of simple and inexpensive soundproofing shooting low-velocity .22s I could shoot in our home and the neighbors 25 feet away could not hear it.

-Most of the sound that comes from the .22 LR is a tiny sonic boom formed because the little 40 grain projectile is traveling faster than the speed of sound.
+Most of the sound that comes from the .22 LR is a tiny sonic boom formed because the little 40-grain projectile is traveling faster than the speed of sound.
 The speed of sound is 1,125 feet per second and the standard .22 LR travels at roughly 1,200 out of a rifle.
 Subsonic ammo velocities range from roughly 900 to 1,033 feet per second.
 Subsonic ammo is available as the shorter versions in .22 Long and .22 Short have very little report, comparable to our air rifle.
-The .22 Short and .22 air rifle are the backbone of our little kids shooting programs.
-Manufactures also make subsonic .22 LR which may feed better than Longs and Shorts in some rifles.
-Though great for target, plinking, and short range rat and ground squirrels, with few exceptions I do not consider subsonic ammo satisfactory for hunting.
+The .22 Short and .22 air rifles are the backbones of our little kids shooting programs.
+Manufacturers also make subsonic .22 LR which may feed better than Longs and Shorts in some rifles.
+Though great for target, plinking, and short-range rat and ground squirrels, with few exceptions I do not consider subsonic ammo satisfactory for hunting.
 But if a rogue raccoon is causing havoc it can be neutralized by the careful aim by your preteen and will be a story that will be told for a lifetime and cause little or no discontent with your neighbors.

 A Twenty-Two Is Not a Toy

-To put this in perspective when I need to kill pig or steer for slaughter, put down a medium to large injured animal, or kill a rogue coyote, bobcat, or raccoon in tight quarters around the house my old Remington Scoremaster from the 1940’s is my go to rifle and has never failed me. .22 is also a favored ammo for poachers of big game.
+To put this in perspective when I need to kill a pig or steer for slaughter, put down a medium to a large injured animal, or kill a rogue coyote, bobcat, or raccoon in tight quarters around the house my old Remington Scoremaster from the 1940s is my go-to rifle and has never failed me. .22 is also a favored ammo for poachers of big game.
 With the proper bullet placement it will kill man or beast.
-Though its effective hunting range is limited to less than 60 yards mainly because of the huge bullet drop and trying to put it in the tiny kill zone on small game that does not mean that it is not dangerous at longer distances.
-Held at a 45 degree angle in static air the bullet will travel for roughly one and one half miles.
-Before our students and campers are allowed to handle any firearm they must demonstrate mastery of the 10 commandments of firearm safety both verbally and with our disabled demonstration rifles.
+Though its effective hunting range is limited to less than 60-yards mainly because of the huge bullet drop and trying to put it in the tiny kill zone on small game. that does not mean that it is not dangerous at longer distances.
+Being ineffective past 60-years does not make it any less dangerous.
+Held at a 45-degree angle in static air the bullet will travel for roughly one and one-half miles.
+Before our students and campers are allowed to handle any firearm they must demonstrate mastery of the 10 commandments of firearm safety both verbally and demonstrated with our disabled demonstration rifles.
+They must show safety is a habit.
 You can do the same thing with a wooden gun.
-We have been teaching hunter education for Californian Department of Fish and Wildlife for 8 years.
-I would suggest that you and your child enroll in a hunter ed class even if you have no intention of ever hunting just to start the habit of proper safety.
+We have been teaching hunter education for various state Departments of Fish and Wildlife since 2009 and we suggest that you and your child enroll in a hunter ed class even if you have no intention of ever hunting just to start the habit of proper safety.

 In weighing in the factors of safety, recoil, cost, report, and usefulness we believe every hunter regardless of age would benefit from having the venerable twenty-two long rifle bolt action in their gun safe and it is the number one best choice for a kid’s first rifle.